Chapter 16. Using Libraries with GCC

 $ gcc ... -Llibrary_path -lfoo ...

-Replace library_path with a path to a directory containing the file
+Replace library_path with the path to the directory containing the file

 -static GCC option related to static linking forbids all dynamic linking.
 Instead, use the